Courageous living: if you’re like most people, you probably don’t think about that too often.

 Without a doubt, things have happened in this beautiful place we’ve chosen to live that most of us probably never could have imagined.

 Maybe that’s as good an example as any of courageous living and heartfelt participation.

-But here’s the thing, and the part that I think David Whyte left out.
+But here’s the part that I think David Whyte left out:

 Human beings are tremendously wise and resourceful.